jayjay0317/Hands-On-ML-Study/Chapter_04/README.md

 - Lasso regression automatically performs feature selection and outputs a sparse model with few nonzero feature weights
 - Lagrange multiplier in understanding the difference between ridge, lasso regression

+### Engineering Insight Feature Engineering Over Algorithm Tuning

+During the evaluation of our models a critical discrepancy was observed when predicting the value for X 1.5.
+The purely linear regularized models Ridge Lasso and Elastic Net consistently predicted values around 5.0.
+However the Early Stopping model predicted approximately 4.12.

+Given that the true underlying data generation function was quadratic $y = 0.5x^2 + x + 2$ the actual expected value mathematically is 4.625.
+The 4.12 prediction was significantly closer to reality.

+This mathematically proves a fundamental machine learning principle.
+The linear models were strictly constrained by their one dimensional perspective resulting in high bias regardless of which sophisticated regularization algorithm was applied.
+Conversely the Early Stopping model utilized polynomial features allowing it to understand the true curvature of the data before optimization even began.

+The ultimate takeaway for production environments is clear.
+Algorithm selection and hyperparameter tuning can only optimize the information provided.
+Transforming the data space to reflect reality through rigorous feature engineering is fundamentally more impactful for reducing error than merely swapping algorithms.